-Appropriate to age at the end of their education in Church schools the expectation is that all pupils are religiously literate and, as a minimum, pupils are able to:
+Appropriate to age at the end of their education in Church schools, the expectation is that all pupils are religiously literate and, as a minimum, pupils are able to:

-- Give a theologically informed and thoughtful account of Christianity as a living and diverse faith. - Show an informed and respectful attitude to religions and world views in their search for God and meaning. - Engage in meaningful and informed dialogue with those of other faiths and none. - Reflect critically and responsibly on their own spiritual, philosophical and ethical convictions.
+- Give a theologically informed and thoughtful account of Christianity as a living and diverse faith. - Show an informed and respectful attitude to religions and world views in their search for God and meaning. - Engage in meaningful and informed dialogue with those who are not of Christian faith and those of no faith. - Reflect critically and responsibly on their own spiritual, philosophical and ethical convictions.